grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Level her Bastian," said Percy calmly.

-Bastian was visibly sweating profusely, breathing in deeply though his cigarette and exhaling through the other side of his mouth, both hands tightly gripping the dive plane wheel.
-He rapidly spun it back in the other direction from the stop and the bow came up.
+Bastian was visibly sweating, breathing in deeply though his cigarette and exhaling through the other side of his mouth, both hands tightly gripping the dive plane wheel.
+He spun it back in the other direction from the stop, passing it rapidly hand-over-hand, and the bow came up.

-From the front of the boat came another long groan -- one that sounded to Percy's ears like a sound of relief -- as the bow came up to ease into a space of just slightly less pressure.
+From the front of the boat came another long groan -- one that sounded to Percy's ears like a sound of relief -- as the bow eased into a space of just slightly less pressure.

-"Beyond 300 meters Captain," said Gregory quietly.
+"Beyond 300 meters Captain," said Bastain quietly.
 "The gauge can't even tell us."

 "Gregory, shut down the motors," said Percy.

-The quiet hum of the electric motors faded, and as the _Prospect_ settled into the weight of the water, they were left in the uncanny silence of the deep ocean.
+The electric motor hum faded, and as the _Prospect_ settled into the weight of the water, they were left in the uncanny silence of the deep ocean.
 They listened intently to the silence.
-It seemed to be made even more silent by the cloud of smoke-filled red light in the control room.
-It was not even clear what they were listening for, perhaps the sound of the sub with the ram rushing past them over their heads, or at least a report from Hemi on the sonar.
+It seemed to be dampened even more by the cloud of smoke-filled red light in the control room.
+It was not even clear what they were listening for, perhaps the sound of the other sub rushing past them over their heads, or at least a report from Hemi on the sonar.

 But the silence was broken by another long quaking groan from the depths of the _Prospect's_ hull.

 Percy put one hand out to the wall, laying her palm flat against the curve.
-She felt the cold dampness of the steel pressure hull of her boat under her hand.
+She felt the cold dampness of the steel pressure hull.
 "Hold together baby..." she said softly enough that Bastian and Gregory wouldn't be able to hear.

 "The sub with the ram... they would have heard that sound from the hull... wouldn't they?"
-Gregory asked, his voice shaking.
+Gregory asked.
 "It was so loud..."

-"It doesn't matter," said Percy.
-"Even if they know where we are, they won't follow us down here."
-Though then she doubted herself.
+"It doesn't matter," said Percy, "even if they know where we are, they won't follow us down here."
+But then she doubted herself.
 "Hemi, where are they?"

 "Trying to figure it out..."
 Hemi paused.
 "They are off about 1000 meters again, reduced speed, and are turning back in this direction."

 "To submerged submarine."
 The ship-to-ship lit up again.
 "You are in violation of..."
-Percy flipped off the ship-to-ship unit.
+Percy shut off the ship-to-ship unit.

-More minutes passed with no sound except their breathing and the aggravatingly random drips of condensation.
+More minutes passed with no sound except their breathing, the aggravatingly random drips of condensation, and the occasional groan from the depths of the ship.

 "Gregory," Percy said quietly, "go down to the cargo hold and check on the repaired seam -- see how bad its leaking."

 Gregory nodded and quietly climbed down the ladder out of the control room.

 Percy stepped up to the trim tank control panel.
 The boat was slowly settling with the bow dipping down, and that was extra stress on the hull that Percy did not need.
 She gingerly opened some of the high-pressure valves that would force air into the forward trim tanks.
-There was a long his that ran up the length of the boat from behind them forward into the deeper darkness.
+There was a long hiss that ran up the length of the boat from the stern forward into the deeper darkness.

 She kept an eye on the trim.
-The tank gauges were not showing any water leaving.
+The tank gauges were not showing any water emptying.
 It was possible they were so deep -- so far beyond where her boat was normally designed to operate -- that the high-pressure air system did not have enough pressure to push the water out of the tanks.
-She slowly opened the valve further and further, and when it hit the stop -- all the way open -- the trim tank gauges slowly turned towards their zero pins as at least some of the water in them was forced out.
+She slowly opened the valve further and further, and when it hit the stop -- all the way open, the maximum capacity of the air system to displace water -- the trim tank gauges slowly turned towards their zero pins as at least some of the water in them was forced out.

 Percy made a few further adjustments to the trim tanks, desperately tending the delicate balloon that held them aloft over the black sucking pit that so hungrily wanted to consume them.